spatie/typescript-transformer/docs/usage/general-overview.md

 }
 ```

-This class will transform it will transform it to the `any` typescript type, but you can make it more specific.
-In the `typescript-transformer` config file, you can specify to which typescript type and PHP type should be converted to.
+This class will transform it will transform it to the `any` TypeScript type, but you can make it more specific.
+In the `typescript-transformer` config file, you can specify to which TypeScript type and PHP type should be converted to.

 ```
 	...